platformland/electric-book/book/text/data.md

 # Data infrastructure, APIs and open standards

-WIth legacy systems, data gets shared and duplicated.
+With legacy systems, data gets shared and duplicated.
 In a platform ecosystem data is accessed as needed, via APIs using agreed open-standards.
 Data, rather than being held in multiple places and multiple formats, is stored in canonical registers.

 ## 1. Create canonical registers of data and manage them on behalf of multiple services